evanhoucke/BlogAngular/README.md

 BlogAngular
 ===========

-A blog made with AngularJs
+A blog built with AngularJs